lennilobel/sql2022-workshop-hol/HOL/3. Security Features/2. Dynamic Data Masking/Dynamic Data Masking.md

 DROP TABLE MaskingSample
 ```

-This cleanup ensures that all demo-related objects are removed, restoring your AdventureWorks2019 database to its original state.
+This cleanup ensures that all lab-related objects are removed, restoring your AdventureWorks2019 database to its original state.

 ___